 It’s a much easier and a lot more beneficial to continue with SEO and build upon positive results.
 Once the negative momentum has started it takes a lot longer and lot more work to pull a site out of the depths of the Google algorithm.

-So do yourself a favor and don’t stop your SEO.
+So do yourself a favour and don’t stop your SEO.